quinb96/tkAudioConverter/README.rst

  python setup.py install

-The setup..p should install a shortcut icon to the Desktop folder.
+The setup.py script should install a shortcut icon to the Desktop folder.